Does acupuncture hurt?

 How does acupuncture work?

 Eastern thought is that every organism is made up of energy.
 The Chinese refer to this energy as Qi which flows through the body along channels or meridians.
 Disease and pain occur when these channels become blocked.
-The insertions of acupuncture needles help clear the blocked energy and restore balance to are body.
+The insertions of acupuncture needles help clear the blocked energy and restore balance to your body.

 Western thought is that the insertion of the acupuncture needles stimulates sensory receptors that stimulate the nervous system to transmit impulses to the hypothalamus.
 The main function of the hypothalamus is to maintain homeostasis.
 It does this by regulating hormones and neurotransmitters, digestion, heart rate, and blood pressure to name a few.